Updated For 2022

 The 2.5 km long Andrássy Avenue connects City Park (Városliget) with the city centre.

 The wide thoroughfare starts at Heroes’ Square (Hősök tere) and stretches almost as far as the St. Stephen’s Basilica.

-Because of its historic and cultural values Andrássy Avenue is a World Heritage Site since 2002.
+Because of its historic and cultural values Andrássy Avenue has been a World Heritage Site since 2002.

-The construction of the route started in 1872 as part of the rebirth of Pest-Buda that and preparations for the Millennium celebrations in 1896 (Hungary celebrated its foundation that roughly took place in AD 896.).
+The construction of the route started in 1872 as part of the rebirth of Pest-Buda and preparations for the Millennium celebrations in 1896.
+Hungary celebrated its foundation that roughly took place in AD 896.).

 The avenue received its name after Count Gyula Andrássy, Hungary’s prime minister between (1867-1871) who supported the building of the road along with other major reconstructions in Pest at the time.

 Part of the Millennium Underground (M1 metro), the first continental metro line in Europe (built between 1894-96), runs parallel with Andrássy út with stations at

 - Kodály körönd,

 Some of the most spectacular buildings of Budapest adore Andrássy út including the Hungarian State Opera House, the Liszt Ferenc Music Academy, or the Ballet Institute.

 Apart from cultural buildings, elegant neo-renaissance, and neo-baroque villas, and mansions dating from the 19th century line the street.